Glue42/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/06_delphi/interop-delphi.md

 ## Method Invocation

-To invoke Interop methods, use [`BuildAndInvoke`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-buildandinvoke), [`InvokeMethod`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-invokemethod) or [`InvokeMethods`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-invokemethods). [`BuildAndInvoke`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-buildandinvoke) accepts an instance of [`IGlueContextBuilderCallback`]() for building the arguments that will be passed to the invoked Interop method, while the other two methods accept the invocation arguments directly as a `PSafeArray`.
-Use [`InvokeMethod`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-invokemethod) to invoke an Interop method registered by a specific single instance, and [`InvokeMethods`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-invokemethods) to invoke an Interop method on a single or multiple instances that have registered it (see [Targeting](#method_invocation-targeting)).
+To invoke Interop methods, use [`BuildAndInvoke`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-buildandinvoke), [`InvokeMethod`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-invokemethod) or [`InvokeMethods`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-invokemethods). [`BuildAndInvoke`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglue42-buildandinvoke) accepts an instance of [`IGlueContextBuilderCallback`](../../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-igluecontextbuildercallback) for building the arguments that will be passed to the invoked Interop method, while the other two methods accept the invocation arguments directly as a `PSafeArray`.
+If multiple applications or application instances have registered the same Interop method, you may select the instances which will service the method invocation (see [Targeting](#method_invocation-targeting)).
 After invoking an Interop method, you must [handle the returned result](#method_invocation-handling_invocation_results), if any.

 ### Invoking Methods